genderkit/genderkit/identities.md

 ### Errors and omissions

 Is there something missing from this page?
 Have you spotted something that isn't correct?
-Please [tweet us](https://twitter.com/genderkit) or message us [on Facebook](https://www.facebook.com/genderkit) to let us know.</p>
+Please [tweet us](https://twitter.com/genderkit) or message us [on Facebook](https://www.facebook.com/genderkit) to let us know.